GitHub Instructor Guide

 GitHub logo

 UBC GitHub is a Git repository-hosting service available for academic use at UBC.
-GitHub is commonly used with Git to manage code or other projects where you want a clear history of the development of shared work.
-UBC GitHub enables this collaboration and coordination for students with a version of GitHub that works with our UBC CWL (Campus-Wide Login).
+GitHub is commonly used with Git to manage code or other projects while maintaining a clear record of additions, removals, and edits.
+UBC GitHub enables this collaboration and coordination for students with a version of GitHub that works with their UBC CWL (Campus-Wide Login).

 Access Not immediate You will need to request and access a UBC GitHub organization first.
 Once you have completed setup, you can log in to GitHub.